-Conventions 87 and 98 are classified by the ILO as 'core conventions'.
-Additionally, freedom of association and the effective recognition to the right to collective bargaining are included in the ILO 1998 Declaration of Fundamental Principles and Rights at Work.
-All ILO member countries are bound to promote and respect the principle of the Declaration, regardless of whether they have ratified the core conventions.
+Conventions 87 and 98 are included in a small group of 'core conventions' by the ILO, under the 1998 Declaration of Fundamental Principles and Rights at Work.
+All ILO member countries are bound to promote and respect the core conventions, regardless of whether they have ratified them.